shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/index.md

 Merge requests are the primary method of making changes to files in a GitLab project.
 [Create and submit](../creating_merge_requests.md) a merge request to propose changes.
-Your team leaves [comments](../../../discussions/index.md) on your merge request, and makes [suggestions](suggestions.md) you can accept from the user interface.
+Your team leaves [comments](../../../discussions/index.md) on your merge request, and makes [Code Suggestions](suggestions.md) you can accept from the user interface.
 When a teammate reviews your work, they can choose to accept or reject it.